bendavid/WRemnants/README.md

 ```
 The input file is the output of the previous step.
 Add __--wlike__ if running a Wlike analysis.
-The path specified with __-o__ is appended to the argument of option __-d__, whose default is \$COMBINE_STUDIES/WMass/ or \$COMBINE_STUDIES/ZMassWLike/ depending on the chosen analysis.
-One can also use __-d__ to pass any custom path (__-o__ is optional in that case)
+The path specified with __-o__ is created inside a default folder in the local area, named WMass/ or ZMassWLike/ depending on the chosen analysis.
+One can also use __-d__ to pass any custom base path inside which WMass/ or ZMassWLike/ are created (__-o__ is optional in that case, if used it is appended to the resulting path)

 Combine the datacards for single charges and run the fit (Asimov only)
 ```
-python WRemnants/scripts/combine/fitManager.py -i $COMBINE_STUDIES/WMass/smoothSF/muonCorr_none/scetlibCorr_nnpdf31/byHelicityPtCharge/ --comb --skip-fit-data
+python WRemnants/scripts/combine/fitManager.py -i WMass/smoothSF/muonCorr_none/scetlibCorr_nnpdf31/byHelicityPtCharge/ --comb --skip-fit-data
 ```
 Run the fits for single charges (Asimov only).
 These can be produced in the same output folder as the combination, since a postfix is automatically appended to the output card and fit result files.
 ```
-python WRemnants/scripts/combine/fitManager.py -i $COMBINE_STUDIES/WMass/smoothSF/muonCorr_none/scetlibCorr_nnpdf31/byHelicityPtCharge/ --fit-single-charge --skip-fit-data [-c plus|minus|both]
+python WRemnants/scripts/combine/fitManager.py -i WMass/smoothSF/muonCorr_none/scetlibCorr_nnpdf31/byHelicityPtCharge/ --fit-single-charge --skip-fit-data [-c plus|minus|both]
 ```

 **NOTE**: to run __fitManager.py__ one has to set a Centos 7 environment with __cmsssw-cc7__.
 Then, one has to activate __cmsenv__ from the folder where combine is installed (once the environment is set one can keep working from inside WRemnants).

 Make plots on prefit histograms (output root file from __setupCombineWMass.py__) or the fit results (output of __fitManager.py__)
 ```
-cd $WREM_BASE/scripts/analysisTools/
+cd $PLOTS
 python runAllPlots.py
 ```
 **NOTE**: Before running __runAllPlots.py__ make sure the settings inside it are adequate, especially the input/output folders.